AyorindeTayo/Lab_4/README.md

 2. When should you use one-hot encoding vs. label encoding?
 3. How does feature scaling impact algorithms like KNN or SVM?
 4. Compare L1 regularization and SBS for feature selection.

+5. Push your code and the readme document to Github and submit the link